ju-pat/Birds-GraphWGAN-GP/README.md

 ## Getting Started

 1. Clone the repository and open `Main.ipynb`.

-For data visualization and pre-processing steps, see `Visual_data.ipynb`, `Segm des traj_dist.ipynb`, `Data_completion.ipynb`, and `Reshape_data.ipynb` (do not run them since they use other datasets).
+2. For data visualization and pre-processing steps, see `Visual_data.ipynb`, `Segm des traj_dist.ipynb`, `Data_completion.ipynb`, and `Reshape_data.ipynb` (do not run them since they use other datasets).

-2. In `Main.ipynb`, choose the model to be trained: modify the gan = "" and the True/False value for the corresponding WGAN-GP.
+3. To see models performance or to train model, open `Main.ipynb`.
+Choose the model to be trained: in one of the first cells, modify the gan = "" and the True/False value for the corresponding WGAN-GP.

-3. Since the pre-runned script outputs remain available in this repo, you can execute the scripts in the `Main.ipynb`, visualize the real dataset and the generated trajectories.
+4. Since the pre-runned script outputs remain available in this repo, you can execute the scripts in the `Main.ipynb`, visualize the real dataset and the generated trajectories.
 By default, pre-trained models will be shown and not trained again (num_epochs=0).
 To train a model from scratch, comment the lines to load the model weights in the last cell of `Generator and Discriminator initialization`.

-4. You can follow the training using the tensorboard command written in the code `tensorboard --logdir=logs` and executing it in a terminal.
+5. You can follow the training using the tensorboard command written in the code `tensorboard --logdir=logs` and executing it in a terminal.